 3. Using Circular Reference for Creating a Timestamp

 But before you learn this method let’s understand what circular reference is all about.
-Let’s say you have value 5 in cell A1 and value 10 in cell B1.
+Let’s say you have a value of 5 in cell A1 and a value of 10 in cell B1.
 Now if you enter a formula =A1+B1+C1 in cell C1, it will return a message circular reference error.

 This is because you are using cell C1 as a reference in cell C1.
 When a circular reference error happens, there is a non-ending loop in the cell.
-Like: reference in cell A3 is dependent on the value of cell A3 and the value of A3 is dependent on reference to cell A3.
+Reference the cell A3 is dependent on the value of cell A3 and the value of A3 is dependent on reference to cell A3.